gnthibault/RemoteObservatory/README.md

 ## TODO: WORK IN PROGRESS: DO NOT USE BEFORE THIS IS DONE
-make sure we are correctly scoring all constraints (not only binary values) in ObservationPlanner/Scheduler Correct the stub inside of launch_remote_observatory that returns safe even if not safe re-integrate the simulator mode that returns fines, even if not fines Make a proper integration between our IndiMount and abstractMount inside of IndiAbstractMount, because right now it is a mess
+make sure we are correctly scoring all constraints (not only binary values) in ObservationPlanner/Scheduler Also remove the stuf in DefaultScheduler for defining the constraints Correct the stub inside of launch_remote_observatory that returns safe even if not safe re-integrate the simulator mode that returns fines, even if not fines Make a proper integration between our IndiMount and abstractMount inside of IndiAbstractMount, because right now it is a mess